 4. Database tools

-A CRM tool that includes network database research capabilities can assist your non-profit by finding and collecting a subject’s extended network.
+A CRM tool that includes network database research capabilities can assist your nonprofit in finding and collecting a subject’s extended network.
 Blackbaud is one example of such a tool that may be worth checking out.
-It enables you to expand from your pool of existing donors and build out a network database.
+It enables you to expand your pool of existing donors and build out a network database.

 A comprehensive automated due diligence tool like Xapien can also find and report a prospect’s extended network.
 Such a network picture can include more than just the people with whom the subject has a connection.
 It can also show their past and present affiliations with other causes or organisations.